 The cold transfer vs warm transfer sweet spot

 Think of cold transfers as quick passes for simple requests and warm transfers as personal handoffs for tricky or high-stakes issues.
-Share context behind the scenes—whether through CRM notes, auto-pop-ups, or a brief three-way intro—and you’ll stop customers from repeating themselves, shave minutes off every call, and turn what could’ve been a pain point into a moment they walk away smiling.
+Share context behind the scenes, whether through CRM notes, auto-pop-ups, or a brief three-way intro, and you'll stop customers from repeating themselves, shave minutes off every call, and turn what could've been a pain point into a moment they walk away smiling.

 FAQs about warm and cold transfers